Basilides

-Basilides (Greek: Βασιλείδης) was an early Christian Gnostic religious teacher in Alexandria, Egypt who taught from 117 to 138 AD, and claimed to have inherited his teachings from the apostle Saint Matthias.
-He was a pupil of either the Simonian teacher Menander, or a supposed disciple of Peter named Glaucias.
-The Acts of the Disputation with Manes state that for a time he taught among the Persians.
-According to Agapius of Hierapolis he appeared in the 15th year of Trajan reign (113 AD).
-He is believed to have written over two dozen books of commentary on the Christian Gospel (now all lost) entitled Exegetica, making him one of the earliest Gospel commentators.
+Basilides (Greek: Βασιλείδης) was an early Christian Gnostic religious teacher in Alexandria, Egypt who, according to Clement of Alexandria, was active between 117–161 AD, and claimed to have inherited his teachings from the apostle Saint Matthias.
+He was a pupil of either the Simonian teacher Menander, or a disciple of Peter called Glaucias.
+He is believed to have written over a 24 book long commentary on the Christian Gospel as reported by Agrippa Castor (now all lost) entitled Exegetica, making him one of the earliest Gospel commentators.
+Origen of Alexandria informs us of a Gospel according to Basilides but this is nothing more but a distortion of what the Exegetica.
+Jerome and Ambrose similarly follow this error.

-The followers of Basilides, the Basilidians, formed a movement that persisted for at least two centuries after him – Epiphanius of Salamis, at the end of the 4th century, recognized a persistent Basilidian Gnosis in Egypt.
+The followers of Basilides, the Basilideans, formed a movement that persisted for at least two centuries after him – Epiphanius of Salamis, at the end of the 4th century, recognized a persistent Basilidian presence over the Nile Delta in Egypt.
 It is probable, however, that the school melded into the mainstream of Gnosticism by the latter half of the 2nd century.

 Doctrine

-Creation

-The descriptions of the Basilidian system given by our chief informants, Irenaeus (in his Adversus Haereses) and Hippolytus (in his Philosophumena), are so strongly divergent that they seem to many quite irreconcilable.
-According to Hippolytus, Basilides was apparently a pantheistic evolutionist; and according to Irenaeus, a dualist and an emanationist.

-His view of creation, according to the orthodox heresiologists, was likely similar to that of Valentinus, whom he rivaled, being based on a "doctrine of emanations" proceeding from an uncreated, ineffable Pleroma.
-Like his rival, Basilides taught that matter, and the material universe, are evil, and that the God of the Old Testament, who was responsible for creation, is a misguided archon or lesser deity.

-Historians, such as Philip Shaff, have the opinion that: "Irenaeus described a form of Basilideanism which was not the original, but a later corruption of the system.
-On the other hand, Clement of Alexandria surely, and Hippolytus, in the fuller account of his Philosophumena, probably drew their knowledge of the system directly from Basilides' own work, the Exegetica, and hence represent the form of doctrine taught by Basilides himself".
+The two main sources for the mythological and philosophical system of Basilides are from the writings of Irenaeus and Hippolytus of Rome.
+However, these two sources starkly contradict one another.
+The consensus of historians previously favored the account of Hippolytus as more authentic, but the matter has become more contested in recent years, and some even consider both accounts as unreliable.

+Theogony

+According to Irenaeus, Basilides believed that the ungendered Father was the first principle.
+From the Father came a total of five emanations: the (1) Nous (Intellect) originated from the Father, the (2) Logos (Word) emanated from the Nous, (3) Phronesis (Prudence) emanated from the Logos, (4) Phronesis Sophia (Wisdom) emanated from Phronesis, and (5) Dynamis (Power) emanated from Phronesis Sophia.
+Clement of Alexandria specifies that Basilides believed in a primal Ogdoad, or eight primordial deities.
+This octet of beings is composed by "Justice" and its offspring "Peace" (which in the cosmology of Basilides are not mere human virtues).
+A second source confirming the belief in an Ogdoad by Basilides is the Testimony of Truth from the Nag Hammadi library.
+Basilides may have received the idea of an Ogdoad from a Jewish gnostic work in Alexandria.